vmware/concord-bft/tests/README.md

-The design behind the system testing strategy is to provide a collection of reusable components to test any application built on concord-bft, as well as reusable components for specific application instances like SimpleKVBCTests TesterReplica.
-The application indpenendent component is responsible for infrastructure manipulation like starting and stopping replicas, and creating network partitions.
+The design behind the system testing strategy is to provide a collection of reusable components to test any application built on concord-bft, as well as reusable components for specific application instances like SimpleKVBC TesterReplica.
+The application independent component is responsible for infrastructure manipulation like starting and stopping replicas, and creating network partitions.
 It also provides reusable functions and methods applicable to all system tests, such as `wait_for_state_transfer_to_start`.
 The reusable